sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 npm init playwright@latest
 ```

-This will install all the dependencies, and generate the config files.
+This will install all the dependencies and generate the config files.
 We’ll need to choose:

 - whether to use TypeScript or JavaScript (we’ll use JavaScript in this article);
 - where to put the tests (`tests` folder in the project root);
 - whether to generate GitHub Actions to run the tests on CI (we won’t cover this here);
-- whether we want to install the browsers (it’s a good idea, we’ll need them anyway).
+- whether we want to install the browsers (it’s a good idea; we’ll need them anyway).

 ![Playwright installation wizard](/images/playwright-wizard.webp)